Installing on Heroku¶

 When we say “command shell”, on Windows we mean Command Prompt, and on Linux and macOS we mean Terminal (or your favourite command shell).

 Tabbycat is a Django project.
-As such, it can be installed on any web platform that supports Django, using any SQL system that Django supports.
-Just be aware that we haven’t tried any other platform.
+As such, it can be installed on any web platform that supports Django, using PostgreSQL.
+Just be aware that requirements and installation may be slightly different.